Mushrooms To Prevent Dementia?

 I’ve heard that eating mushrooms can help prevent Alzheimer’s.
 Is this too good to be true?

-Andrew Weil, M.D. | April 27, 2017
+Andrew Weil, M.D. | September 29, 2025

 The researchers looked at the effects of 11 mushrooms, including lion’s mane, maitake (also known as hen of woods), cordyceps, and eight other edible and medicinal species, investigating their effects on rat and mice brains.
-The study found that each one increased production of nerve growth factor, a molecule involved in regulating growth, maintenance, proliferation and survival of specific nerve cells in the brain.
+The study found that each one increased production of nerve growth factor, a molecule involved in regulating maintenance, proliferation and survival of specific nerve cells in the brain.

 The researchers reported that the medicinal mushroom cordyceps (Cordyceps sinensis) had antioxidant and anti-inflammatory effects that prevented neuronal cell death and memory loss.
 Cordyceps is known for enhancing athletic performance and improving aerobic (lung) capacity.
 It is used to combat fatigue and muscle weakness, improve mental energy, increase sexual vigor, and promote healthy aging.